 Driving Distance from NYC: A leisurely 5.5 hours with plenty of gorgeous tree-lined highways.

 Best Places to Stay in Stowe: Floor to ceiling windows, large stone fireplaces, and panoramic mountain views are the order of the day at The Lodge at Spruce Peak.
-Just steps from the gondola that whizzes you up to the slopes the lodge even has its very own ski and snowboard valet.
-The rooms are luxe with thick cozy robes, deep bathtubs and floor to ceiling windows with gorgeous mountain views.
-The delicious on-site restaurant Solstice features farm to table New England comfort food.
-In Stowe, we also recommend Field Guide Lodge and Topnotch Resort
+Just steps from the gondola that whizzes you up to the slopes, the lodge even has its very own ski and snowboard valet.
+The rooms are luxe with thick cozy robes, deep bathtubs, and floor to ceiling windows with gorgeous mountain views.
+The delicious on-site restaurant Solstice features farm-to-table New England comfort food.
+In Stowe, we also recommend Field Guide Lodge and Topnotch Resort.

-Apres Ski: Apres Ski in Stowe has to begin with The Matterhorn, often regarded as one of the World’s Best Apres-Ski Bars i.
+Apres Ski: Apres Ski in Stowe has to begin with The Matterhorn, often regarded as one of the World’s Best Apres-Ski Bars.
 You have to travel a bit down the road from the mountain but you’ll be rewarded with the insanely delicious combo of brick oven pizza and made to order sushi.
 The vibe is just happy, there’s almost always live music and the crowd is a mix of locals and visitors.
 If you’re in the mood for a more elevated fine dining option, make a reservation at Plate.
 This chic Stowe hotspot has a rotating seasonal menu that blends California favorites with local Vermont ingredients.
 Extra points because there’s also a massive selection of vegan and vegetarian offerings like Vegan Pad Thai.
 Their cocktail list is just as impressive as the food, try the Apple Cider Sparkler with prosecco and a cinnamon sugar rim.

 Bousquet Ski Area, Berkshires, Massachusetts